mtclark0518/project4/FOLDER/README.md

 # Assistant Director
 ## SHORT AND SIMPLE PITCH
-#### an chat bot and data tracker that interacts with child care employees & directors.
+#### a chat bot and data tracker that interacts with child care employees & directors.

 ### Accomplishes the following: